-Originally an electroacoustic musician and composer, I have worked in the fields of interaction design/development, media and creative technologies for many years.
+Originally an electroacoustic musician and composer, Jamie Gledhill has worked in the fields of interaction design and creative development for many years.

-I now seek to create art work that is public, participatory and playful.
+As an artist, he seeks to create work that is public, participatory and playful.

-Public in that my work is open in format, placement and location.
-The ideal location being a well-used public space.
-I’m all for taking art out of the gallery.
+Public, in that work is open in format, placement and location.

-Participatory in that my work is interactive with minimal barriers to engagement.
-Physical impairment or old age, for example, should certainly not be barriers to engagement.
+Participatory, in that work is interactive with minimal barriers to engagement.

-Playful in that through the aesthetics and mechanics of interaction, emergent forms of individual and social playfulness might be provoked.
+Playful, in that through the mechanics of voluntary co-interaction, emergent forms of individual and social playfulness might be provoked.
 Through playfulness social norms are more easily broken, albeit temporarily, in a safe way.
 Participants may enter a ‘magic circle’ (Huizinga, 1955) of their own making.
-These are phenomena that truly fascinate me and spur me on to produce game-like art works.
+These are phenomena that truly fascinate Jamie Gledhill.

-I hold an MA in Moving Image and Sound from Norwich University of the Arts and a BA in Performing Arts (Enterprise Management) from the Liverpool Institute for Performing Arts.
+He holds a PGCHE and an MA in Moving Image and Sound both from Norwich University of the Arts and a BA(Hons.) in Performing Arts (Enterprise Management) from the Liverpool Institute for Performing Arts.

 Creative Achievements and Awards

-- Appointed as Lecturer: BSc Computer Sciences at Norwich University of the Arts (August 2017).
+- Appointed as Lecturer: BSc Games Development and BSc User Experience Design at Norwich University of the Arts (August 2017).

 - Appointed as Artist Developer by Collusion to co-create an audio / AR webApp ‘Brink of the Future’ located in Wisbech, Cambridegshire (June -October 2017).